Revised April 26, 2020; June 7, 2020; August 23, 2022

 - WE indeed suffer because OUR bodies are impermanent and are subject to decay and death.
 But if it is an enemy, do we suffer when that enemy gets sick or die?
 We suffer if someone we LIKE gets ill or dies, but it is cause for celebration for most people when someone they dislike gets ill or dies.

 - The suffering/happiness is directly proportional to the attachment/dislike we have for that person.
-Suffering due to a loss of one’s child is more compared to the loss of a distant relative.
+Suffering due to the loss of one’s child is more compared to the loss of a distant relative.
 Happiness due to Bin Laden’s death was higher compared to the death of an unknown terrorist.
 (For a follower of Bin Laden, his death would have led to suffering).

 2. “We suffer because those things we get attached to are impermanent.”